enzet/Emmio/README.md

 > lexicon
 ```

-The algorithm will randomly (based on frequency) offer you words of the target
+The algorithm randomly presents words from the target language (weighted by
-language.
-For each word, you have to indicate
+frequency).
+For each word, you need to indicate

   1. whether you know at least one meaning of this word (press <kbd>y</kbd> or
      <kbd>Enter</kbd>),